 Essential Sights in Mexico

 Mexico City is one of the largest cities in the Americas.
 Its historic centre, known as the Zocalo, is a UNESCO World Heritage Site.
 This spectacular city mixes modern cosmopolitan fixtures with colonial architecture and pre-Columbian history, making it one of the most interesting places in Mexico.
-You’ll find many museums, art galleries, gastronomy, and endless activities to enjoy during a visit.
+You’ll find many museums, art galleries, eateries, and endless activities to enjoy during a visit.
 About an hour out of the city, you’ll also find the Teotihuacan pyramids, one of the largest archaeological sites in the Americas, the highlight of which are two pyramids dedicated to the sun and moon.

 Encompassing the states of Quintana Roo and Yucatan, this immense region located on the Yucatan Peninsula is home to Cancun, Playa del Carmen, and Tulum, among other popular sites.
 Cancun and Playa del Carmen are widely known for their beaches and resorts, while the archaeological sites of Tulum and Chichen Itza feature Mayan ruins and pyramids.
 Merida is the peninsula’s cultural capital and particularly impressive for its colourful buildings and rich Indigenous heritage.